-Topic: Tag implication: looking_down_at_viewer -> low-angle_view
+Topic: [REJECTED] Tag implication: looking_down_at_viewer -> low-angle_view

 Posted under Tag Alias and Implication Suggestions